mviereck/x11docker/README.md

   `x11docker --kwin --waylandenv --dbus --gpu --hostuser -- kdeneon/plasma plasmashell`

-This options are useful to test how good applications support a pure Wayland environment.
-You can also test Wayland applications from host with option --exe.
+This options are useful to test whether an application supports a pure Wayland environment.
+You can also test applications from host with option --exe.

  - Example: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X